tristan-harris/weeb-dl/README.md

 ## Usage

-To use `weeb-dl` after installation, simply launch either the CLI or GUI.
+To use `weeb-dl` after installation, simply start the CLI or GUI.

 ```bash
 weebdl-cli # command-line interface